Studying Two-Photon Exchange in Deep Inelastic Scattering with the HERA Data: Introduction

 There is no obvious reason why TPE would be large in elastic scattering and small in inelastic scattering, and recent calculations have shown potentially significant effects for exclusive pion electroproduction~\cite{Afanasev:2012jq,Cao:2019vkw} and semi-inclusive DIS~\cite{Lee:2025dsz}.
 DIS data provide the backbone for extractions of proton parton distribution functions (PDFs).
 If higher-order QED effects such as the TPE diagram shown in Fig.~\ref{fig:Feynman} play an important role in the DIS cross section, it could be that existing extractions of parton distributions erroneously attribute QED effects to the parton distributions themselves.
-With precise data on $e^-p$ inclusive DIS cross sections across a broad range of \xbj, \qsq, and $\varepsilon$ expected from the Electron-Ion Collider (EIC)\footnote{The EIC project presently does not include a positron beam option.}, it is vital to understand the size and scaling of higher-order QED effects in DIS to rigorously interpret the measured DIS structure functions in terms of parton distributions.
+With precise data on $e^-p$ inclusive DIS cross sections across a broad range of \xbj, \qsq, and $\varepsilon$ expected from the Electron-Ion Collider (EIC)\footnote{The EIC project presently does not include a positron beam option.}, understanding the size and scaling of higher-order QED effects in DIS is vital for a robust interpretation of the measured DIS structure functions in terms of parton distributions.
 To explain the form factor discrepancy, TPE must scale with the photon polarization parameter

 where $E$ is the electron beam energy and $y$ is the fraction of $E$ carried by the scattered electron, both defined in the target rest frame.
 Since $\varepsilon$ varies rapidly at high $y$ and thus low-\xbj, TPE in DIS could easily obfuscate low-\xbj measurements targeting gluon saturation, one of the pillars of the EIC science program~\cite{AbdulKhalek:2021gbh}.